-If you own a small business, chances are at some point you’ll need a loan.
-Perhaps you want to upgrade your equipment, expand to a new location, or introduce a new product.
+If you own a small business, chances are that at some point you'll need a loan.
+Perhaps you'll want to upgrade your equipment, expand to a new location, or introduce a new product.
 There are many good reasons for an entrepreneur to take on debt in order to inject cash into their business, but it should be done in the right way.
-As with so many business moves, planning and research are keys to success.
+As with so many business moves, planning and research are the keys to success.

 Determining How Much to Borrow

 Once you've decided to seek out a loan, you will need to evaluate how much money you need and how much debt you can responsibly take on.